Modelling terrestrial route networks to understand inter-polity interactions (southern Etruria, 950-500 BC): Discussion

+In conclusion, the complexity of a modelling approach based on LCP would be much higher than that of the baseline models presented in this work.
+Our purpose was setting the ground for a new quantitative methodology to tackle regional TTI and including LCP goes beyond the scope of this stage of the research.
+Nevertheless, it is undoubtedly a promising direction for future investigation.

 Additionally, future efforts have to be devoted to the generalization of the model presented in this work.
-We have been lucky enough to start with a case-study that could be very well fitted with a simple model.
+We have been lucky enough to start with a case-study that could be very well fitted to a simple model.
 We can assume that the basic mechanisms are present in other similar case-studies, but not necessary with the same intensity.
 In a different scenario, coordination among political entities could be less perfect and a certain degree of stochasticity would be required.
 Moreover, the complete equality that worked so well for Etruria might need to be relaxed for other cases.

-In any case, since EE model is deterministic and has no parameter, it is suitable to be modified to easily capture these and other particularities.
+A good example of this is Iron Age Latium vetus, a region neighboring southern Etruria which we addressed in a recent study \citep{FPML2017}.
+To attain a satisfactory reproduction of the main features of empirical road network, we had to modify model EE by including a tunable amount of rich-get-richer bias.
+In any case, since EE model is deterministic and has no parameter, it is readily suited for modification to easily capture these and other particularities.